Built in spring 1971. At the dawn of the computer age. Inspiration for many engineers and developers.

 John advertised the computer only in the American Scientific magazine from September 1971 for two or three issues.
 Probably focusing on private individuals and advertising in the Popular Electronics magazine would have resulted in a much bigger success.
 Like it was for the Altair 8800 in 1975.

 Today, only a few original Kenbak-1 still exist.
 Today only 14 machines are believed to exist worldwide.
-And only one revision A prototype was ever built.
-If the Kenbak-1 is considered the first commercially available personal computer, than the prototype is the very first ever.
+Revision A and B boards exist.
+And only one prototype was ever built.
+If the Kenbak-1 is considered the first commercially available personal computer, then the prototype is the very first ever.

 The Kenbak-1 was never bread boarded or tested prior to the design of the mainboard.
 Remarkably John's design had only a few errors and just a few additional wires and other minor changes were required.